Top 5 Myths About Cancer

 There are some viruses that are contagious that can lead to cancer development, including human papilloma virus, which can cause cervical cancer, and Hepatitis B or C, which can cause liver cancer.

-This article is the third in a nine-month series explaining how to manage chronic conditions that can be costly for families and the health care system.
+This article is the third in a year-long series explaining how to manage chronic conditions that can be costly for families and the health care system.
 For more information about the series, click here.

 If you enjoyed this article you may also find these interesting: